ARMAr-LASSO: Mitigating the Impact of Predictor Serial Correlation on the LASSO: Proofs

-\textbf{Proof of Lemma~\ref{lemma2}:} By Assumptions~\ref{ass:CovStat}, \ref{ass:boundQ} and Theorems 17.5, 17.9 and 17.10 in~\cite{davidson1994}, we have that $\{w_{i,t}v_{i,t}\}$ is an $L_m$-mixingale of appropriate size.
+We proceed to analyze $I_1$.
+By Assumptions~\ref{ass:CovStat}, \ref{ass:boundXandQ} ($b$) and Theorems 17.5, 17.9 and 17.10 in~\cite{davidson1994}, we have that $\{v_{t}u_{i,t}\}$ is an $L_m$-mixingale of appropriate size.
 By the union bound, the Markov's inequality and the Hansen's mixingale concentration inequality, it follows that